senbox-org/esa-snappy/README.md

 ### Environment variables not set

-No matter if you have set all required environment variables in your shell, you might nonetheless receive the following error when doing `import snappy`: `RuntimeError: environment variable "SNAP_HOME" must be set to a valid SNAP installation directory`.
+No matter if you have set all required environment variables in your shell, you might nonetheless receive the following error when doing `import esa_snappy`: `RuntimeError: environment variable "SNAP_HOME" must be set to a valid SNAP installation directory`.
 The reason for this is that the environment needs to be preserved for the Apache.
 A possible solution is to set the environment within the startup routine of the web application, such as

     os.environ['JAVA_HOME'] = settings.JAVA_HOME